 What is a Bandsaw

 Bandsaws are known for their versatility that helps them in cutting different materials in curved and straight motion with complete safety ensured.
 Most commonly, these saws are used with wood and metal along with a variety of TPI ranges and dimensions.
 Hence, wider blades are excellent at cutting straight cuts, while the narrowers are suitable for tighter cuts.
+Have a look at the best band saws available in the market.

 How to Set Up a Bandsaw?